 I am a believer in carry-on only traveling but trips to winter destinations, I find myself struggling to fit all of the things that I need into my small suitcase.
 Packing for any trip can be a stressful experience, but with winter destinations like Finland or Colorado, the packing process can be even more challenging, thanks to the bulkier and heavier items that are required to manage cold temperatures.

-My recent trip to Finland, Denmark and Estonia was my first international winter travel destination.
-I spent hours researching what to pack and packing tips for this trip was a learning experience for me!
+My 2018 trip to Scandinavia was my first international trip to a winter destination, and then recently I traveled to Antarctica which obviously requires a lot of wintery items.
+I spent hours researching what to pack for these two trips, which was a great learning experience for me!
 Even though I am from a winter climate, traveling in winter is a totally different experience.
-Temperatures in Finland are regularly below freezing so good packing is the key to being comfortable throughout your trip.
+Temperatures in Finland are regularly below freezing so good packing is the key to being comfortable throughout the trip.

 Plan on Packing Lots of Layers

 One of the easiest ways to make the most of your limited packing space is to pack a lot of clothing layers so you can adjust to warmer or colder temperature changes as needed.
 This is especially important for itineraries that involve a variety of destinations, because you never know when a cold or warm spell might come through and alter your clothing needs.

 Bringing a very warm outer layer will ensure that you can wear a variety of other layers underneath without being chilled to the bone.
 My winter coat is a heavy-duty wind poof North Face jacket that I use to bear the winters in Chicago.
 This was the ideal outer layer to bring to a destination like Finland or Antarctica.